Cleeng/mediastore-sdk/README.md

 #### <a id="purchase-header"></a>Purchase

-`Purchase` is a component that gives a possibility to buy an offer in the Cleeng system.
+`Purchase` is a component that gives you a possibility to buy an offer in the Cleeng system.
 You have to be logged in before showing that component.
-To do so, use the Login/Register component.
-You can pass a function that will be called after successful payment process by using `onSuccess` prop.
+To do so, use the [Login](#login-header) / [Register](#register-header) component.

+You can pass a function that will be called after a successful payment process by using `onSuccess` prop.
 You can also select which offer should be purchased by passing `offerId` prop.

 Usage: